Fossil fuel electricity peaks as emerging markets leapfrog to renewable energy: report | DW | 16.07.2021

 Renewable electricity generation continues to grow strongly but cannot keep up with increasing demand, according to a separate report published Thursday by the International Energy Agency (IEA).
 Despite the rapid increases, the authors wrote, renewables are expected to serve only around half of the projected growth in global demand in 2021 and 2022.

-Current policies put the world on track for a catastrophic 3 C of warming this century, but scientists caution that 4 C is still possible if the climate is particularly sensitive to the sunlight-trapping gases released when burning fossil fuels.
+Current policies put the world on track for a catastrophic 3 degrees Celsius of warming this century, but scientists caution that 4 degrees is still possible if the climate is particularly sensitive to the sunlight-trapping gases released when burning fossil fuels.

 A landmark IEA report published in May charted out a path to reaching net-zero emissions by 2050.
 As well as a massive expansion of renewable energy, the policy shifts include near-term changes like banning the sale of fossil fuel boilers by 2025 and new combustion engine vehicles by 2035.
 Starting immediately, world leaders would have to stop approving oil fields, gas fields and coal mines.
 They would also have to stop approving new coal plants.